 “We're looking into improving the website conversion funnel and increasing the conversion rate.
 So far the results are excellent, even better than what they've pitched.
 They've also proposed some alternative lead collection using on-exit surveys - this resulted in incremental leads which significantly improved digital ROI.”

 Digital Marketing Coordinator Provident

 These are questions that ask the respondents if they agree or disagree with a statement.
 The scales usually have 5 or 7 points so there is always a neutral point in the middle of it.
 So those who don’t have a strong opinion can choose that option.

-In this case each end of the scale is marked with different or opposing statements such as “short/long”, “easy/difficult”, or any other pair that describes that situation.
+In this case each end of the scale is marked with different or opposing statements such as “short/long”, “easy/difficult”, etc.

 Here’s an example:

 The responsiveness of the team is just amazing.
 We had some very very unique use cases we needed to address.
 We contacted VWO, Optimizely and Omniconvert.
 Omniconvert were the most proactive team, they really listened to us in order to understand what we needed, and helped us achieve it.

 Co-founder and CEO

 Because the attention span of online visitors gets shorter and shorter every year, it’s important to keep your surveys short, concise and to the point.

 It’s important to ask the right questions so you can get feedback on the information that most interests you.